ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

 **ReactiveX doumentation:** [http://reactivex.io/documentation/operators/to.html](http://reactivex.io/documentation/operators/to.html)

-Convert the sequence of items emitted by an Observable into an ArrayList that is also a map keyed by a specified key function.
+Convert the sequence of items emitted by an `Observable` into a `Collection` that is also a `Map` keyed by a specified key function.

 #### toMultimap example